 To test: disconnect power, measure resistance of the sensor at known water temperature (e.g., 10 kΩ at 25 °C for many systems) and compare to manufacturer specs.
 If resistance diverges significantly, replacement is required.

-Yes - many pool thermostat controls and sensors are user-replaceable.
-However, be sure to:
+Yes - many pool thermostat systems, controls, and sensors are designed for user replacement.

-If you’re unsure about wiring or sensor selection, it’s wise to consult a pool technician.
+If you’re unsure about pool thermostat wiring or sensor selection, it’s best to consult a qualified pool technician.

 In properly maintained systems, a pool water temperature sensor or thermostat module typically lasts 5-10 years.
 Lifespan depends on factors such as water chemistry, exposure to heat or scale, and quality of installation.
 Regular inspection and replacement before total failure helps maintain consistent temperature control and reliability.